-Maybe this is the first time you’re reading my writing, or you haven’t combed through every word I’ve ever written (WHY NOT?!), but I’ve mentioned before that my girlfriend, Caroline, and I subscribe to a meal-prep service and have 90% of our food delivered to us every Wednesday by a nice college student named Diego.
-I always love our charming two-minute conversations while I exchange last week’s empty food cooler bags with Diego’s packed-to-the-brim-with-new-food bags.
-Let me pause for a second and explain (or remind you) why we use a meal-prep company:
+Maybe this is the first time you’re reading my writing, or you haven’t combed through every word I’ve ever written (WHY NOT?!), but I’ve mentioned before that my girlfriend, Caroline, and I subscribe to a meal-prep service and have 90% of our food delivered to us, cooked and ready to enjoy.
+Why do we use a meal-prep company, you ask?

 Cooking does not bring us unbridled joy.
 “Cut the bell peppers lengthwise; why would you ever in a million years cut them into squares?” and “I don’t know where the tablespoon is.
 I don’t even know if that’s bigger or smaller than a teaspoon.”
 We ended up having more mini-fights about how vegetables should be prepared than we ate romantic candlelit dinners.

 We don’t value the time it takes to cook.
 Some people want/need the break from their work or live to spend 30-60 minutes in the kitchen, free from life’s distractions.
 This actually seems like a waste of time to us.
 We’d rather spend that time creating art, writing articles, or helping people in our small tribes.
 (I’ve estimated that we save 40 hours a month by using a meal-prep company.)